carolina-morales/pozoljs/README.md

 In the package.json there are 3 commands:

-1. Run `npm run dev` to execute the project in development mode.
+1. Run `npm run dev`/`yarn dev` to execute the project in development mode.
-2. Run `npm run build` to create the production project (just for typescript).
+2. Run `npm run build`/`yarn build` to create the production project (just for typescript).
-3. Run `npm run start` to execute the project in the production mode.
+3. Run `npm run start`/`yarn start` to execute the project in the production mode.

-If you are using yarn:

-1. Run `yarn dev` to execute the project in development mode.
-2. Run `yarn build` to create the production project (just for typescript).
-3. Run `yarn start` to execute the project in the production mode.

 For more information, you can execute: `pozoljs --help`